 Typically, I’ll pay via credit card because I get points and I have the option of disputing a payment in the event that AliExpress buyer protection redemption takes too long.

 No matter whether you choose to pay by Paypal or credit card, you’re protected either way.
 And between AliExpress buyer protection and Paypal/Credit card, there is practically zero risk of outright fraud.

-Check Your AliExpress Order Right Away
+Step 6: Check Your AliExpress Order Right Away

 Because shipping from China takes a long time, you might forget about your AliExpress order by the time it arrives.
 But as soon as you receive it, you MUST check for quality problems right away.

 Remember, the buyer protection period only lasts for the duration of the delivery window.
 In the handkerchief example above, I have until November 23rd to file a dispute.

 So if it arrives on exactly November 23rd, I have to file a dispute that day!

 Make sure that you examine your goods with a fine tooth comb and take action immediately if you are shipped junk.
 Otherwise, you may have to resort to filing a dispute with Paypal or your credit card company.

 AliExpress’s poor reputation mostly stems from unrealistic expectations.
 As long you aren’t expecting “superior” quality products, you should be happy with your AliExpress purchases overall.

 Remember, you won’t find well known and recognizable brands on AliExpress and if you do, chances are it is counterfeit.